 A mysterious hacker who goes by the name Green wrote on Twitter that Tesla files he has been able to view reveal that the S and the X are about to receive a wireless device charger, two new batteries, new-look seats, a different charging port, and a redesigned suspension.
 The addition of a Qi charger might require a broader interior redesign, which rumors have pointed to for the past few months.
-The S and the X might also get the same touchscreen as the 3 and the Y. And while we’re intrigued by the new batteries, details about their capacity remain under wraps for the time being.
+The S and the X might also get the same touchscreen as the Model 3 and the Y. And while we’re intrigued by the new batteries, details about their capacity remain under wraps for the time being.

 New hardware incoming.

 Integrated inductive phone charger (Qi) for S/X cars.

 Two new S/X battery types in several configs (not yet sure of the capacity – TBD)

 New charge port type.